Kewejuankenobie/Rubik-s-Cube/README.md

 5/3 Now can switch tabs when clicking the instructions button & move guide button

 5/5 Added instructions on how to use the controller, decided on using PIL for the move guide

+5/12 Got an image to show, need to resize properly and add other images, and a scroll bar to keep size of window down